elvanalandi/CTF-Writeups/hackthebox/challenges/misc/canvas/README.md

 ![Login page](images/login.png)

 My initial thought upon encountering a login page was that I needed to test the website by guessing the username and password using common credentials.
-After trying a few sets of credentials, a prompt appeared, it said `login successful`.
+After trying a few sets of credentials, a prompt appeared, it said `Login successfully`.
 The login was successful when I used the username `admin` and the password `admin`.

 ![Login success](images/login-success.png)